Launch in new window

 Interview by Jessica Hopkins, adapted by Georgi Stirling and David Liwei Shi

-They hope that the collaboration with Auckland Pride will help to normalise intersex bodies and encourage understanding and visibility of the issues faced by the intersex community, including the outdated medicalisation of people with sex characteristic variations.
-O’Shea stated that “our call to action is for people to ask more questions about what’s happening in our hospitals and why.”
+O’Shea hopes that the collaboration with Auckland Pride will help to normalise intersex bodies and encourage understanding and visibility of the issues faced by the intersex community, including the outdated medicalisation of people with sex characteristic variations.

-Public interest journalism funded by New Zealand On Air
+Public interest journalism funded through NZ On Air